JamesTiernan/JamesTiernan.github.io/_pages/index.md

     text: "Experience in creating game art in various styles from Vector, Pixel art and 3D art.
 Experience in rigging and animating 2D characters."
     level_label: "Intermediate"
 ---
+Experienced in Game Development in Unity using C# and currently studying Games Design and Development at university.
+Have been creating games for the past 10 years.
+Developed many solo games over the past 4 years and currently working in a team to build a 2D game in university.
+Confident programming skills and can quickly adapt to using new programming languages.
+Skilled in all aspects of games development including Games Design, Art, Programming and Sound Design.

 {% include feature_row id="intro" type="middle" %}